L1N3-37/Add-Remove-Xbox-Powershell/README.txt

 | 					|
 |_______________________________________|

-PowerShell scripts designed to help users manage Xbox services along with the Xbox app on their Windows machines.

 -->  Install-XboxApp-And-Enable-Services.ps1

 This PowerShell script is designed to enable Xbox-related services on a Windows machine and open the Xbox app's Microsoft Store page, allowing users to easily install the app.
 Key actions performed by this script include: